Couple at home doing home finances together

 • Medical charges

-How much can you borrow with a short-term loan?
+How much could you borrow with a short-term loan?
 It depends on the lender, but short-term loan amounts are usually smaller than longer-term loans.
 Again, that's because you're expected to pay the loan back relatively quickly.

 Why choose short-term loans?

 You might get a short-term loan if you need money in a pinch and don't have emergency savings.
-Short-term loans can be better than credit cards because they force you to pay them back fast.
+Short-term loans can be better than credit cards because they force you to pay the debt back fast.
 Credit cards are often designed to keep you in debt with low minimum payments and high interest rates.

 Here are a few scenarios that might call for a short-term loan: